Vexfrow/CSSExtraction/README.md

 # What it does

-Launch an HTTP server with a malicious CSS that can perform the SIC technique to extract data from another webpage (if it's vulnerable to the technique, see d0nutptr article)
+Launch an HTTP server with a malicious CSS that can perform the SIC technique to extract data (token usually) from another web page (if it's vulnerable to the technique, see d0nutptr article)

+## Known problem

+Some request made by the "victim" may indefinitely remain pending.
+I'm not planing to fix it for the moment.

+A solution to this problem is to restart the server and use the `-s` flag with the characters that have already been exfiltrated

 # Credit